Apappas97/Correlation-in-Python---Movie-Dataset/README.md

 * Visualize and Analyze Correlations in the Dataframe
 ### [View my project](https://github.com/Apappas97/Correlation-in-Python---Movie-Dataset/blob/main/Movie%20Correlation%20Project.ipynb) in python to see a step-by-step process for how I completed these objectives
 ## Skills Demonstrated:
-* Import Packages Used for Data Manipulation, Analysis, and Visualizations
+* Import Packages used for Data Manipulation, Analysis, and Visualization
 * Find and Remove NULL Values
 * Convert Datatypes
 * Split Strings